alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 We generally prefer that people start within three months of an offer being made.
 However, if necessary, we can also accommodate shorter or longer periods between the offer and starting; for previous candidates this time has ranged from 1 month to ~ 6 months.
+If you have a specific date in mind, please feel free to contact [the REG recruitment team][recruitment].

 ### How many open positions are available?